Preparing for Hurricanes: The Role of Contingency Generator Rental Plans

 • Power Capacity: An undersized generator can’t support essential equipment, while an oversized unit wastes fuel.
 Use a power calculator to accurately assess your needs.

-• Maintenance and Support: Choose a provider that offers routine servicing, emergency repairs, and backup components like extra cables and transfer switches.
+• Maintenance and Support: Choose a provider that offers routine servicing, emergency repairs, and backup components like cables and transfer switches.

 • Regulatory Compliance: Ensure the generator meets EPA emissions standards, OSHA workplace safety guidelines, and NFPA fuel storage regulations.